Young People's Zone

 14. What is the age limit for care leavers?

-We know that the care journey doesn’t end at 21 or 24 for everyone.
+We know that the care journey doesn’t end at 24 for everyone.
 If you are aged 24 or under and your case with Children’s Social Services is open or closed you can submit entries.
 If you are over 24 years old and are still receiving support from Children’s Social Services then you may still be eligible - if you have an allocated Personal Adviser (PA) and/or your case is still open with Children’s Social Services then you can submit entries.
 If you are over 24 and don’t know whether your case is open or closed you can get help from your local advocacy service to find out.
 You can find contact details for your local advocacy service here.